 Holly Makes an Outline

 Holly got approved for disability in six months without ever needing to appeal or hire a lawyer.
-One thing she did to help her case was create this great synopsis: Holly’s Fantastic Medical Synopsis for Disability
+She did several things to help her case, including creating this great synopsis: Holly’s Fantastic Medical Synopsis for Disability

 Want to Make Your Own Outline?